bokeh/bokeh/sphinx/source/docs/user_guide/webgl.rst

   in WebGL.
 * When the scale is non-linear (e.g. log), the system falls back to 2D rendering.
-* Making a selections of markers on Internet Explorer will reduce the size of the markers to 1 pixel (looks like a bug in IE).
+* Making a selection of markers on Internet Explorer will reduce the size of the markers to 1 pixel (looks like a bug in IE).

 Examples